Different Types Of Abuse And Their Impact On You

 What role does the US government play in helping fight abuse?

 The US Government's Department of Justice works to enforce the law, including to protect victims of abuse.
 There are agencies under the Department of Justice that work in this area including the Department of Health and Human Services and the Office on Violence Against Women.
+The Administration on Children Youth and Families can also provide assistance when it comes to taking care of children.
+There may be other local family and youth services for you to take advantage of in your city and state as well, if you need them.
+You can also opt to contact law enforcement whenever you need them.
+In some cases, they can help families family and youth physically leave an abuser, so they can get to a safer place.

 What is the Power and Control Wheel?

 The Power and Control Wheel is a tool that can be used to help people to recognize patterns of abuse.
 Many people think of domestic violence as only physical violence.
 This is one of the reasons why the phrase "domestic abuse" instead of domestic violence is starting to be used.
 It incorporates more than just physical violence that may be a part of abuse.
 It includes all of the tactics that an abuser uses to maintain power and control within the relationship.
+All types of abuse abuse that is physical, emotional, or other types are still considered abuse.

 What are the signs of abuse?